-Since the Fund's inception, all brokerage commissions incurred by the Fund were used to pay for order execution only.
+Since the date of the Prospectus, all brokerage commissions incurred by the Fund were used to pay for order execution only.
 None of the broker commissions were used to pay for goods and services, such as those listed above.

 Additional information concerning PIMCO's policy regarding the allocation of brokerage transactions will be provided upon request by contacting us toll-free at 1-866-341-3350.